Living apart together: In the life course

 Living in LAT relationships means different things at different stages of the life course.
 Many LAT relationships among young adults and among adults with co-resident, dependent children are temporary and involuntary.
 However, Living Apart Together in Later Life (LLAT) are generally a stable alternative to living with a partner.
 Among older persons, priorities shift as the responsibilities of raising children and paid work diminish and a limited future increases a preference for effectively rich relationships.
 LLAT is well suited to this process.
 The low level of organization of LLAT relationships and the absence of many of the commitments and ties that characterize marriage put the focus on the emotional side of the relationship.
 Gender also shapes the appeal of LLAT.
 Swedish research showed that older women were significantly more motivated to live apart together to secure independence and avoid a traditional gendered division of labor.
+A segment of the middle-aged and empty nest population also values the independence and autonomy offered by LAT relationships.
+These couples may have previously been married, experienced negative outcomes from cohabitation, or are challenging traditional social norms.